Bitcoin in Canada: Rules, Regulations & What You Need to Know

 • Avoid costly mistakes

-For smaller, personal use (e.g., buying BTC for yourself), no special registration is needed — just use a trusted platform that’s already compliant.
+For personal use (e.g., buying BTC for yourself), no registration is needed — just use a compliant service like Bitcoin Express.

 🏩 7.
 Is Bitcoin Legal in Canada?

-You can buy, sell, hold, and use Bitcoin legally in Canada.
+Yes — you can buy, sell, hold, and use Bitcoin legally.

-But Bitcoin is not legal tender — only the Canadian dollar is.
+However, Bitcoin is not legal tender.
+Only the Canadian dollar is.

-• You can’t force anyone to accept BTC as payment
+• You cannot force anyone to accept BTC

 🗺 Summary: What You Must Know